 There are several offseason winter leagues, most of which are fluid as every season a league comes and goes.
-But the two main ones are the Dominican Republic Winter League and the Venezuela Winter League.
-Other winter leagues available for players to play in this offseason are in Puerto Rico, Colombia, Panama, Mexico, and Australia.
+But the four main ones are in the Dominican Republic, Mexico, Puerto Rico, and Venezuela.

 There are a few American players sprinkled about in each league.
 For the few American players that go out and play winter ball every year it can be an eye opening experience.
 For a lot of the players it is the first time they have ever left the United States or Canada.
 Not only is it an education of playing baseball in a foreign country, but it is an education in itself to live in the culture.

-“I’m from a small town in Kansas, so travelling to different parts of the United States has been an eye opening experience for me,” Jared Goedert said, an infielder with the Cleveland Indians that played winter ball in Venezuela last year.
+“I’m from a small town in Kansas, so travelling to different parts of the United States has been an eye opening experience for me,” former Cleveland Indians infielder Jared Goedert told the IBI in 2011.
 “It is hard to describe.
 By our standards it is not up to what we are used to, so I appreciate where I live even more so having gone there.
 I also have a greater appreciation of Latin players and see why they work so hard and are so grateful since unfortunately a lot of people don’t have much down there.”

-“I actually think that there are certain players that can benefit a lot from it, especially position players that are on the cusp of the big leagues,” Indians Scouting Director John Mirabelli said.
+“I actually think that there are certain players that can benefit a lot from it, especially position players that are on the cusp of the big leagues,” Indians Scouting Director John Mirabelli told the IBI in 2011.
 “Guys that maybe have had some success and maybe a half a season or so in the big leagues.
 You are going to see some good arms, some good breaking balls, and it is an intense environment.
 I really do think it is a benefit for those kinds of players, those upper level guys in Triple-A that are on the cusp.”

 The organization cannot make a player go play as it still ultimately comes down to the player whether they want to go or not.
 Once a team knows who wants to go play winter ball, in July and August they will start contacting winter league teams to try and find roster spots for players, and sometimes agents will assist as well.
 The leagues are run independently, so it is up to the league and not MLB on what players are chosen.